chinhkrb113/Awesome-LLM-Chatbot-Router/README.md

 ---

 ### 🚀 What is this?
-**Hybrid Intent Router** is an enterprise-grade chatbot backend that intelligently routes user queries using a dual-engine approach: **Keyword Rules** for absolute precision and **Vector Embeddings** for semantic understanding.
+**Awesome-LLM-Chatbot-Router** is an enterprise-grade chatbot backend that intelligently routes user queries using a dual-engine approach: **Keyword Rules** for absolute precision and **Vector Embeddings** for semantic understanding.

 ### 💡 Why use it?
 Pure LLMs can hallucinate; pure rules are too rigid.
 This project gives you **the best of both worlds**: